nucleom42/rubee/readme.md

 ### Contributing

-If you are interested in contributing to RUBEE, please read the [Contributing]()https://github.com/nucleom42/rubee/blob/main/contribution.md) guide.
+If you are interested in contributing to ruBEE, please read the [Contributing]()https://github.com/nucleom42/rubee/blob/main/contribution.md) guide.
 Also feel free to open an [issue](https://github.com/nucleom42/rubee/issues) if you apot one.
 Have an idea or you wnat to discuss something?